 We like to read a different version of the story aloud (or listen to a recording) each day that we’re studying the story.

 Then we like to have the kids retell the story, and masks are a great addition to a dramatic retelling.
-How fortunate that Teacher’s Friend has come out with Fairy Tale Masks for the Three Billy Goats Gruff.
+Add to the fun with Fairy Tale Masks for the Three Billy Goats Gruff.

 There are only four characters in this story, so you may want to let several groups perform their version of the story in front of the class.
 Depending on the age of your students, you can pass out the masks and have them improvise, or have the class retell the story and let the kids with masks mime the story as they hear it.